hiranthaR/Json-to-Dart-Model/README.md

         json_serializable: <latest_version>
     ```

+### Serializing JSON using code generation libraries
+If you prefer to use Code Generation Libraries from the `flutter`, first of all I suggest you to add dependencies to the `pubspec.yaml` file.
+It also can be done with this extension.
+You don't need to worry about it also :wink: after that you can convert your `json` to model classes.
+Then you need to run a shell command to generate rest parts of the models.
+This is the command according to the flutter's docs `flutter pub run build_runner build`.Yey, :smile: fortunately extenstion automatically opens a new terminal session and run that command for you.

+- read more about [flutter's doc recommendation](https://flutter.io/json/#serializing-json-manually-using-dartconvert) about **JSON and serialization**

 ### How to use
-1. Select a valid json.Press `Ctrl + P` and search for `Convert from Selection`.
+1. Select a valid json.Press `Ctrl + shift + P` and search for `Convert from Selection` or `Convert from Selection to Code Generation supported classes`.
 Provide a Base class name and location to save.

-2. Copy a valid json.Press `Ctrl + P` and search for `Convert from Clipboard`.
+2. Copy a valid json.Press `Ctrl +shift + P` and search for `Convert from Clipboard` or `Convert from Clipboard to Code Generation supported classes`.
 Provide a Base class name and location to save.

 3. Press `Ctrl + P` and search for `Add Code Generation Libraries to pubspec.yaml` and hit enter.